cuiyongbo/hello-world/my_wiki/programmer_note/gcc/gcc_basic_usage.rst

    **Note:** this option can speed up compilation when building a huge project, but will consume more memory in return.

+.. option:: -fkeep-inline-functions

+   In C, emit "static" functions that are declared "inline" into the object file, even if the function has been inlined into all of its callers.
+This switch does not affect functions using the "extern inline" extension in GNU C90.
+In C++, emit any and all inline functions into the object file.

 **TRICKS**